Maryland Amphibian and Reptile Atlas (MARA) Project

 The Maryland Amphibian and Reptile Atlas (MARA) is a five-year, joint project of the Natural History Society of Maryland and Maryland Department of Natural Resources.

-The goal of the MARA project is to document the current distributions of Maryland’s amphibian and reptile species using a systematic and repeatable approach.
+The goal of the MARA project was to document the current distributions of Maryland’s amphibian and reptile species using a systematic and repeatable approach.
 The Atlas will establish a baseline for future efforts to determine changes in the distribution of amphibians and reptiles in Maryland.
-The information gained through your volunteer effort will be used to promote the conservation and protection of Maryland’s 90+ species of frogs, toads, salamanders, turtles, lizards, and snakes.
+The information gained through volunteer effort will be used to promote the conservation and protection of Maryland’s amphibians and reptiles.
 Understanding the current distribution patterns of amphibians and reptiles within the state is needed to create effective conservation strategies.

 Connect with MARA on facebook and follow the amphibian study updates and news.